nrupprecht/Lightning/README.md

 As usual, whatever is streamed using the logging macros (e.g., function calls) will only be evaluated if the logging record opens, which occurs if the set of core-level filters allow the message (given its attributes), and at least one sink accepts the message (again, given its attributes).
-Lightning has very fast message rejection time, in my benchmarks, if the message is rejected by its severity at the core level, it can reject around 1.5 billion messages a second, and if the message is accepted by the core, but rejected by (the single) sink, it can reject around 800 - 900 million messages a second (see benchmarking at the bottom).
+Lightning has very fast message rejection time, in my benchmarks, if the message is rejected by its severity at the core level, it can reject around 2 billion messages a second, and if the message is accepted by the core, but rejected by the (single) sink, it can reject around 1 billion messages a second (on my platform - see benchmarking at the bottom).

 ### Severity level filtering